Steffo99/unimore-oop-2020-cleaver/README.md

 # `cleaver`

-A file compression, encryption and splitting utility in Java.
+A file compression, encryption and splitting utility in Java 13.

 Made for the [Programmazione ad Oggetti exam](http://didattica.agentgroup.unimore.it/wiki/index.php/Programmazione_ad_Oggetti#Modalit.C3.A0_di_Sviluppo_del_Progetto_Java) at Unimore.